 Wood and her brothers had actively worked in ‘Theatre in the Park’ while growing up, including an appearance by her in the 1987 production which was her father’s musical comedy adaptation of ‘A Christmas Carol’ (A novella by Charles Dickens) when she was just a few months old.

 Subsequently, Wood had also played the ‘Ghost of Christmas Past’ in several productions at the theater.
-Later, Wood was cast as Helen Keller alongside her mother (who played Anne Sullivan) in a production of ‘The Miracle Worker,’ under her father’s direction.
+Later, Wood appeared as Helen Keller alongside her mother (who played Anne Sullivan) in production of ‘The Miracle Worker,’ under her father’s direction.

 In 1996, Wood’s parents separated.
 Later they divorced, and Wood moved with her mother to her mother’s native place Los Angeles County, California.